-Credit Facility
+Term Loan and Revolving Credit Facility

-On April 17, 2017, Eagle II entered into a credit agreement by and among Eagle II, as initial borrower, JPMorgan Chase Bank, N.A., as administrative agent, and the lenders party thereto dated as of April 17, 2017 (the "Credit Facility"), consisting of a \$1.45 billion term loan facility (the "Term Loan Facility" or "Term Loan") and a \$300.0 million revolving credit facility (the "Revolving Credit Facility"), which was undrawn at closing.
-The proceeds of the Term Loan Facility, and additional funds in the amount of \$4.5 million in respect of interest expected to be accrued on the Term Loan Facility, were placed in escrow pending satisfaction of certain conditions, including consummation of the Isle Acquisition.
-In connection with the consummation of the Isle Acquisition on May 1, 2017, the escrowed funds were released and ERI assumed Eagle II's obligations under the Credit Facility and certain of ERI's subsidiaries (including Isle and certain of its subsidiaries) executed guarantees of ERI's obligations under the Credit Facility.
+On April 17, 2017, Eagle II entered into a credit agreement by and among Eagle II, as initial borrower, JPMorgan Chase Bank, N.A., as administrative agent, and the lenders party thereto dated as of April 17, 2017 (the "Credit Facility"), consisting of a \$1.45 billion term loan facility (the "Term Loan Facility" or "Term Loan") and a \$500.0 million revolving credit facility (the "Revolving Credit Facility"), which was undrawn at closing.

-As of December 31, 2018, the Company had \$956.8 million outstanding under the Term Loan and \$245.0 million of borrowings outstanding under the Revolving Credit Facility.
-The Company had \$242.3 million of available borrowing capacity, after consideration of \$12.7 million in outstanding letters of credit, under its Revolving Credit Facility as of December 31, 2017.
-At December 31, 2018, the weighted average interest rate on the Term Loan was 4.3%, and the weighted average interest rate on the Revolving Credit Facility was 4.6%.
+As of December 31, 2019, the Company had \$498.8 million of borrowings outstanding under the Term Loan and no outstanding balance under the Revolving Credit Facility.
+The Company had \$482.0 million of available borrowing capacity, after consideration of \$18.0 million in outstanding letters of credit, under our Revolving Credit Facility as of December 31, 2019.
+In 2019, we utilized \$360.0 million of net proceeds from the sales of Presque, Mountaineer, Cape Girardeau and Caruthersville to repay a portion of amounts outstanding under the Term Loan.